genjax-dev/genjax-chi/docs/genjax/library/generative_functions/interpreted.md

 import genjax
 from genjax import beta
 from genjax import bernoulli
-from genjax import Interpreted
+from genjax import interpreted

-@Interpreted
+@interpreted
 def beta_bernoulli_process(u):
     # Invoking `trace` can be sweetened, or unsweetened.
     p = genjax.trace("p", beta)(0.0, u) # not sweet